 What is the minimum wage in Belize?

-The minimum wage in Belize is BZD$5.00 per hour as of January 1, 2023.
+The minimum wage in Belize will be BZD$5.00 per hour as of January 1, 2025.
 This is the latest revised amount for all categories of workers as part of the government’s strategy to alleviate poverty and reduce income inequality.
 Employers are required to pay at least the minimum wage to their employees, and failure to do so constitutes a violation of labor laws, subject to penalties and sanctions.

 How many weeks of maternity/paternity leave are people entitled to in Belize?